Cuomo says gyms are highly problematic, will remain closed until state feels they can open safely

 ALBANY, N.Y.
-(WIVB) — Governor Andrew Cuomo says gyms are highly problematic across the country.
+(NEWS10/WIVB) — Governor Andrew Cuomo says gyms are highly problematic across the country.

-He says they were opened and had to close them in other states.
+He says they were opened in other states and then needed to close again.
 Health experts have listed gyms as high risk, the governor says.

 Cuomo announced on a COVID-19 update conference call Thursday that gyms will remain closed until the state feels they can open safely.